- About Us

 - * All Summits and Symposia meet the guidelines per USD(Comptroller) Memorandum dated 3/ 05/ 2013 titled “Additional Guidance for Handling Budget Uncertainty in Fiscal year 2013”

-- *All Summits and Symposia are in compliance with SOCO advisory 09-03: 7.(a)… purposes of jer 3-211 (a)(7) the Office of Government Ethics (OGE), OGE standards of ethical conduct for employees of the executive branch: currently 5 cfr part 2635 and 31 u.s.c.
-1353 as it pertains to OGE standards
+- *All Summits and Symposia FALL BELOW the current pricing determined by SOCO advisory 14.01: 7.(a)… purposes of JER 3-211 (a)(7) the Office of Government Ethics (OGE), OGE standards of ethical conduct for employees of the executive branch: currently 5 cfr part 2635 and 31 u.s.c.
+1353 as it pertains to OGE standards.

 - *Qualifies as training in compliance with 5 U.S.C.
 Chapter 41 and is compliant with The Office of Government Ethics, Standards of Ethical Conduct for Employees of the Executive Branch: currently 5 CFR part 2635 and 31 U.S.C.
 1353 as it pertains to OGE Standards.